From $78K Solo to $130K with Partners in 16 Weeks: The Strategic Alliance That 5x’d Client Acquisition

 Monthly qualified leads: 10 average

-To double to $156K meant doubling qualified leads to 20 monthly.
-But his acquisition capacity was maxed.
-Already spending 18 hours weekly on sales.
-Couldn’t double that without hiring.
+To double to $156K, he needed to double qualified leads to 20 a month.
+But his acquisition capacity was already maxed.
+He was already spending 18 hours a week on sales and couldn’t double that without hiring.

 But most partnership attempts fail.
-People exchange business cards.
-Say “let’s collaborate.”
-Never send a single referral.
+People swap business cards, say “let’s collaborate,” and then never send a single referral.
 Partnership needs structure, not just goodwill.

 Week 1-3: Identifying Complementary Partners (Not Competitors)